 Where to buy bulk meats at big savings

-- Use your club card at your local grocery store and buy whatever is on sale and build your menu around it, whether it is beef brisket, pork ribs, whole chickens, hot dogs or ground beef.
+- Buy whatever is on sale and build your menu around it, whether it is beef brisket, pork ribs, whole chickens, hot dogs or ground beef.

 - Shop at a restaurant supply or wholesale grocery store that is open to the public (such as Cash & Carry on the West Coast or Market Grocery in Georgia).

 - Consider a membership at a store like Costco or Sam’s Club if you will use it often enough during the year to recoup the membership fee.
 (And check out our stories on whether Costco or Sam’s Club memberships are worth it.)

 Cuts of meat that save you money

 - Buy a roast and cut up steaks yourself, such as tri-tip roast, beef rib roast or even beef tenderloin for filet mignon.
 Cutting your own steaks can save you 60% or more off regular retail prices for steaks.